mpayumo/book-recommender-model/README.md

 <p align = "center"><img src = "img/wedge_donut.jpg"></p>

 While there is no correlation between average rating and the rating count, this joint plot nevertheless shows that average user ratings cluster between 2 to 5.
+This will help inform the modeling process in setting our baseline model whether the average ratings will be validated by the scatter plot.

 <p align = "center"><img src = "img/jointplot.jpg"></p>